Welcome to the Hidden Grove Substack.

-Hi!
-I’m Ryan.
-I’m a professional programmer who works in the gaming industry, mainly on engines and tools.
-On the side, I do the same kind of programming—games, engines, tools—as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.
+My name is Ryan.
+I’m a professional programmer who works in the gaming industry on engines and tools.
+In my own time, I work on engines, tools, and games, as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.

 I love the human adventure—the endeavor for meaningful and worthwhile lives, and the unending drive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
-I think this adventure is only possible through the empowerment of the individual.
-This is why I care about computing—it has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.
+This adventure is only possible through the empowerment of the individual.
+This is why I care about computing.
+It has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.

 I grew up seeing computers as some intended them to be—as bicycles for the mind.
 They don’t seem much like that anymore.
 It seems that almost every interaction with common day-to-day software is treated as an opportunity to exploit, manipulate, and control.

 Computing is under threat from overburdening complexity, centralization, lack of competition, ineffectual culture, sacrifice of value for the sake of programmer convenience, and widespread lack of educational quality.
 Too much software is corrupt, exploitative, slow, frustrating, and poorly designed.